IgniteUI/igniteui-docfx/en/components/grids_templates/keyboard_navigation.md

 Having all that theory may be easily turned into practice with the demo below.

+By focusing any navigable grid container an action list will be shown, that will guide you though some of the keyboard combinations above.

 ### Demo
 <div class="sample-container loading" style="height:700px">
     <iframe id="grid-keyboardnav-guide-sample-iframe" src='{environment:lobDemosBaseUrl}/grid/grid-keyboardnav-guide' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>